HappyTetrahedron/penguard/README.md

 :   allows guardians to find each other easily.
 Guardians register with
     the Penguard Liaison Server (henceforth referred to as PLS).
-The server keeps a list of all currently active Penguard groups, including information on the group’s guardians and penguins.
-    Guardians can request information on a specific group.
-The server will reply with all IP addresses and ports of all guardians within that group, such that the new guardian can communicate with the other group members.
-Furthermore, the server will send information on the penguins being guarded by the group.
-Guardians can register new groups on the server.
-When a guardian stops the Penguard service, it is deregistered at the server and removed from its group.
-The server will automatically purge empty groups.
+The server keeps a list of all currently active Penguard users.
+When starting the Penguard app, guardians will register with the PLS which stores their username, unique UUID and IP address/port.
+When a guardian wishes to contact another, he asks the PLS to establish a connection.
+The PLS will look up the other guardian and send him a connection request plus the first guardian’s IP/port.
+The second guardian can then choose to contact the first or not.
+From that point on, the PLS is no longer involved in communication.

 Calibration
 -----------